States of Change is an ongoing work of serial fiction.

 Fifty independent States have forged their societies from revolutionary technology and ideology.

 Prominently, The Augment, a real-time, virtual overlay of sensory data

 has become widely available for personal use throughout many of the post-fed nation-states.

 More than ten thousand corporations call the Indianapolis Industrial Ring HQ.
-The data servers in the IIR complex collectively hum 24-7 as if it the second coming of the Cryptocurrency was underway.
-Even on this Sunday loop transport and automated delivery modules cart office supplies, printer rods and support personnel to and fro in a labyrinthian, video game of motion.
-Suite 316 of the northwest arc houses the diminutive Genetic Crossroads Limited Partnership module.
+The data servers in the IIR complex collectively hum 24-7 as if the second coming of Cryptocurrency was underway.
+Even on this Sunday, loop transport and automated delivery modules cart office supplies, printer rods and support personnel to and fro in a labyrinthian, video game of motion.
+Suite 3D16 of the northwest arc houses the diminutive Genetic Crossroads Limited Partnership module.
 Its minimalist sharespace is busier than most modules in the whole of the IIR.
 The monthly business meeting is well underway.

 "...DNA Depth Analyses adequate for extended generation survivability?"

 "Check.
 Ten thousand life cycles assured at a ninety ninth percentile confidence level."

 "Habitat flora, fauna, and resource impact meta-studies fully compliant?"

 "Check.
 Approval confirmed by each African ecosystem council and the International Riparian Oversight Committee."

 "Individual organism, environment, and global simulation data all acceptable to GCLP standards?"